EliTaue/traveldestinations/source/chile_travelspots.rst

 **Plaza de Armas**

-The Plaza de Armas showcases the Spanish influences on Chile, as there are many plazas in Spain.
+The Plaza de Armas showcases the Spanish influences on **Chile**, as there are many plazas in Spain.
 What makes Plaza de Armas unique is the many statues and monuments.
 The plaza is always busy with people and is a great place to observe Chilean history and current culture at the same time.